find your perfect postgrad program

 Boosting your skills in this critical field will give you the tools to change lives and help tackle some of the biggest challenges faced by humanity.

 What will I get out of it?
-This programme centres around five global health priorities, identified in close consultation with employers, experts and global health agencies:
+This programme centres around global health priorities, identified in close consultation with employers, experts and global health agencies:

 -